 The rescue desperately needed the space so they kindly fast tracked my home check and Dexter - as I renamed him - came home with me later that day.

 It soon became apparent that Dexter was a highly 'reactive' dog.
 Anything that seemed 'strange' to him, resulted in his kicking off.
 He would be up on his hind legs, barking and growling, and all but foaming at the mouth.

 Our walks became a form of street theatre.
 Neighbours would gather to watch as Dex went hurtling down the street, me clinging onto the lead for dear life.
 And if we saw another dog while out on our travels, well, Dex would go beserk.
-Often I resorted to diving into bushes and hiding behind hedges, in a desperate bid to stop Dex seeing the other dog and having a temper tantrum because he couldn't interact with them.
+Often I resorted to diving into bushes and lurking behind hedges, in a desperate bid to stop Dex seeing the other dog and having a temper tantrum because he couldn't interact with them.